reggie3/react-native-video-player-no-linking/README.md

 ### Example

-Several of the this component passes through several of the properties used by the [Expo Video component](https://docs.expo.io/versions/latest/sdk/video) Please see that component's documentation for further details.
+This component passes through several of the properties used by the [Expo Video component](https://docs.expo.io/versions/latest/sdk/video) Please see that component's documentation for further details.

 All properties are optional unless otherwise noted.